Careers Department

 Career Counsellors Ms Matthews-Ward, Ms Connolly, and Mrs Bushé are available for appointments with Year 12 and 13 students.
 Our priority in Terms 1 and 2 is Year 13 interviews.
 Year 12 interviews have priority in Term 3.

 Ms Connolly sees students in Batten, Kupe, Mansfield and Rutherford.
 Ms Matthews-Ward sees students in Hillary, Snell, Te Kanawa and Upham.
-Mrs Bushé is also available to see students and is responsible for STAR and Gateway programmes for the whole school.
+Mrs Bushé is also available to see students and is responsible for STAR and Gateway programmes.

 Career Interviews are for half a period.
 If your interview is in the first half of a period please come straight to the SAS at the start of the period.
 If it is in the second half please bring your bag to the SAS with you.